vasilakisfil/Introspected-REST/README.md

 >

-## 5. REST Applied in a modern API
+## 5. REST applied in a modern API
 When building a REST API, there are 3 approaches:
 * building a UI-driven API: the resources and their browsability is tightly coupled with the UI of the application
 * building a data-driven API: the resources are not